odea-project/qAlgorithms/report/report.md

 be written.
 Here, the way the DQS is calculated also needs to be revised.

 The DQS currently does not discriminate between points according to their distance in the scan dimension.
-This problem could be adressed by scaling the MOD during DQS calculation by some facor obtained by a gaussian distribution which is 1 for distances in the same scan and less for every further scan, until it is set to 0 for every scan past the tolerance of six.
+This problem could be addressed by scaling the MOD during DQS calculation by some factor obtained by a Gaussian distribution which is 1 for distances in the same scan and less for every further scan until it is set to 0 for every scan past the tolerance of six.
 Such a modification has not yet been implemented due to colliding with the comparison that is the basis for test condition 2).